What should you major in?

 You should select a major by the end of your sophomore year, and preferably before.

 What specific courses do you need to get into dental school?

 The course requirements are really minimal.
-Specifically, you should have 3 courses in molecular and organismal biology (Biology 141, 205, and 206), Chemistry 103-104, and 261-262, Physics 221-222, and many medical schools recommend (or require) two math courses (e.g., Mathematics 132 and 143).
+Specifically, you should have 3 courses in molecular biology, physiology and microbiology (Biology 141, 206 and 207), Chemistry 103-104, 261-262, Biochemistry 303 or 323, Physics 221-222, Psychology 151 and Sociology 151.
 Some schools may have other specific requirements, so check with the pre-dental advisor if you have questions.
 You may also refer to the timeline for success for a more detailed, semester breakdown of requirements.

 What about math?

-Very few dental schools require a year of calculus, but most recommend one semester.
+Very few dental schools require calculus, but some recommend one semester.
 Others require or recommend 1-2 semesters of college mathematics.
-A list of schools that specifically require calculus is available from the pre-dental advisor.

 Are there core requirements?